michel-leonard/C-Quadratic-Sieve/README.md

 # RSA factorization

-Factoring RSA numbers under 130 bits takes about the same time as 130 bits.
+Factoring RSA numbers from 65 to 130 bits takes about the same time as 130 bits.

 |Bits| Command| Took
 |--|--|--|